GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 Naturally, the reward function should be a decreasing function, $f: [0, 1] -> RR$, of the #acr("WER") metric so that the highest reward would correspond to the lowest possible #acr("WER").
 For now, we assume having access to an oracle $w: cal(S) -> [0, 1]$ that maps each possible state to a #acr("WER") score.
 The practical implementation of this mapping will be discussed later in @sec:rl:method:wer_maps.
-The reward function can then be written as follows
+The reward function can then be written as follows:
 $
   r_t = cases(
     -10  #h(3em) &"if the movement is invalid",